Wapity/DeepBIM/Model/Prediction_random_forest/README.md

 * scikit-learn

 ## Commands
-To train, test and predict new heating and cooling : python train_predict.py
+Put the new parameters to predict energy efficiency for in bim_prediction.csv

-Put the new parameters to predict energy efficiency for in bim_prediction.csv before
+To train, test (with bim_train.csv) and predict new heating and cooling (from bim_prediction.csv): python train_predict.py